The Station nightclub fire: Memorials and benefits

 Thousands of mourners attended an interfaith memorial service at St. Gregory the Great Church in Warwick on February 24, 2003, to remember those lost in the fire.
-Another memorial was later that night the West Warwick Civic Center.
+Another memorial was later that night at the West Warwick Civic Center.

 A benefit memorial concert was held in February 2008 at the Dunkin' Donuts Center in Providence and featured performances by Tesla, Twisted Sister, Winger, Gretchen Wilson, and John Rich.
 The event raised at least $25,000 in donations for the Station Family Fund, and was broadcast in March by VH1 and VH1 Classic.

 On the twentieth anniversary of the fire on February 20, 2023, Rhode Island governor Dan McKee ordered flags in Rhode Island lowered to half-staff for the day and the Rhode Island State House to be illuminated in memory of the 100 victims.

 Station Fire Memorial Park

-The site of the fire was cleared, and a multitude of crosses were placed as memorials, left by loved ones of the deceased.
-On May 20, 2003, nondenominational services began to be held at the site of the fire for a number of months.
+The site of the fire was cleared, and a multitude of crosses were placed as memorials left by loved ones of the deceased.
+On May 20, 2003, nondenominational services began to be held at the fire site for several months.
 Access remains open to the public, and memorial services are held each February 20.

 A permanent memorial at the site of the fire has been erected and named the Station Fire Memorial Park.
-In August 2016, the site was reported to have been being used as a PokeStop in Pokémon Go, to uproar from victims' families.
-The stop was removed from the game by developer Niantic later that month.
+In August 2016, the site was reported to have been being used as a PokeStop in Pokémon Go, much to the strong disapproval from the victims' families.
+In response, the stop was removed from the game by developer Niantic later that month.

-In June 2003, the Station Fire Memorial Foundation (SFMF) was formed with the purpose of purchasing the property, to build and maintain a memorial.
+In June 2003, the Station Fire Memorial Foundation (SFMF) was formed to purchase the property to build and maintain a memorial.
 In September 2012, the owner of the land, Ray Villanova, donated the site to the SFMF.
 By April 2016, $1.65 million of the $2 million fundraising goal had been achieved and construction of the Station Fire Memorial Park had commenced.
 The memorial dedication ceremony took place on May 21, 2017.